It's great to have you all onboard and we hope that through this area you can discover more about your local CIPD branch in Coventry and Warwickshire.

 To ensure that you receive an e-mail reminder before these asSIGnations dates and also receive details of other SIG events, please send us your contact details providing your membership number and indicating whether you are self-employed or employed.

-Please contact the group leaders Karen Griffin and Phil Ingle if you have any comments or may like to be involved in organising SIG events.
+Please contact the group leaders Liz Rogers-Mills and Sarah Tomson if you have any comments or may like to be involved in organising SIG events.
 We are looking for people in different areas of Coventry and Warwickshire to set up regular asSIGnations meetings as well as people to host the monthly one at Stratford Manor.